-As an educator, Emily is interested in fostering a love for music in her students, as well as helping students find connections between music and their interests outside of the field.
-She is a Program Director and Marketing & Communications Director for Elemental Music, a youth orchestra program based in Santa Monica.
+As an educator, Emily maintains an active private studio.
+She holds numerous roles with Elemental Music, a youth orchestra program based in Santa Monica.
 Emily also coaches in SMMUSD schools and teaches beginning violin at the Crossroads School.

 Emily lives in Los Angeles with her husband and frequent collaborator, composer John Eagle.

 MFA CalArts, 2013.
 BA Bennington College, 2011.
 Violin studies with: Martha Caplin, Lorenz Gamma, Mark Menzies.
-Chamber music coaching with: Erika Duke-Kirkpatrick, William Powell, Vicki Ray, Allan Vogel.
 Composition studies with: Allen Shawn.